jldbc/pybaseball/README.md

 # So what can I do with this?

 Need some inspiration?
 See some examples of classic baseball studies replicated using this package [here](https://github.com/jldbc/pybaseball/tree/master/EXAMPLES).

+# Community

+Discussion about pybaseball use and development is hosted on our group Discord, sign up link [here](https://discord.gg/TnJVyUDDn8).
+Issues with the codebase should still be raised and addressed on GitHub.

 ------